 The point is that you need to control risk based on price action.
-Price is where your profits and losses are, so don’t base the stop loss on anything but price.
+Price is where your profits and losses are made, so don’t base the stop loss on anything but price.

 If you wait for an indicator to trigger you out at a loss, you may end up losing way too much as indicators can be slow to react to real-time price changes.

 If you like the idea of trading with ATR, check out the High Momentum Trend Trading Strategy which uses ATR for entries and exits.